opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param roi1, roi2: Optional output rectangles inside the rectified images where all the pixels are valid.
 If  ``alpha=0`` , the ROIs cover the whole images.
 Otherwise, they are likely to be smaller (see the picture below).

 The function computes the rotation matrices for each camera that (virtually) make both camera image planes the same plane.
 Consequently, this makes all the epipolar lines parallel and thus simplifies the dense stereo correspondence problem.
 The function takes the matrices computed by
-:ref:`stereoCalibrate` as input.
+:ocv:func:`stereoCalibrate` as input.
 As output, it provides two rotation matrices and also two projection matrices in the new coordinates.
 The function distinguishes the following two cases:

 #.
     **Horizontal stereo**: the first and the second camera views are shifted relative to each other mainly along the x axis (with possible small vertical shift).
 In the rectified images, the corresponding epipolar lines in the left and right cameras are horizontal and have the same y-coordinate.
 P1 and P2 look like: